PANS PANDAS & Food Restriction/Avoidance

 Adding Accommodations for Restrictive Eating to an IEP

-You one include accommodations and goals for restrictive eating in an IEP.
+One can include accommodations and goals for restrictive eating in an IEP.
 Feeding therapy is a related service for an IEP as per case law and guidance from OSEP.
-Feeding therapy at school is essential if the family does not have a private feeding or cognitive-behavioral therapist.
-However, if one has a private therapist, communication between the doctor, therapists, the school, and family will be critical.
-Some families and private feeding therapists may feel that providing supports rather than goals and then working on goals outside of school may be more effective.
+Feeding therapy support at school is essential if the family does not have a private feeding or cognitive-behavioral therapist.
+If one has a private therapist, communication between the doctor, therapists, the school, and family is critical.
+Some families and private feeding therapists may feel that providing supports instead of creating goals at school and then working on goals outside of school may be more effective.
 The key is to be consistent in approach.
-Eating disorders and the therapy can be stressful enough, then the addition of other PANS symptoms can be overwhelming.
-It may be more appropriate to focus on socialization, fun and provide a break during lunch rather than implementing feeding therapy as well during that period.
+Eating disorders and the therapy can be stressful enough; the addition of other PANS symptoms can be overwhelming.
+It may be more appropriate to focus on socialization and fun and provide a break during lunch rather than implementing feeding therapy during lunch.
 Also, it may be more effective to master strategies at home before generalizing to the school environment.
-Again, strong communication between home, school, and providers is key.

 Strategies for School